Get the latest from TODAY

 2. Chroni's Famous Sandwich Shop, Los Angeles, California

-Jonathan Gold, restaurant critic for the Los Angeles Times, is a big fan of the chiliburger at this spot, which he described as "painted with yellow mustard and sluiced with a meaty, emulsified chili a few degrees spicier than the rest; robust, tasting distinctly of the grill, piled high with ripe tomatoes and crisp sheaves of lettuce."
+Jonathan Gold, former restaurant critic for the Los Angeles Times, was a big fan of the chiliburger at this spot, which he described as "painted with yellow mustard and sluiced with a meaty, emulsified chili a few degrees spicier than the rest; robust, tasting distinctly of the grill, piled high with ripe tomatoes and crisp sheaves of lettuce."
 Gold said the chiliburger has been an L.A. "thing" since the 1920s.
 Chroni's, which he referred to as an "Eastside institution" has been serving them since 1945.

 3. Au Cheval, Chicago, Illinois